jlowe000/oci-mc-bastion/README.md

 - SSH_KEY_PUB - Path to the public ssh key
 - JQ_PATH - (For Powershell only) Path to the jq executable (assume jq-win64.exe used)

+Allowed CIDR List to connect to the Bastion Instance (in cidr-list.json).
+Currently defaults to 0.0.0.0/0.

 Notes:
 - Use double-quotes if spaces are included in the name
 - Include full path to the SSH keys